Academics

 THE WORKSHOP MODEL

-Reading and writing are taught using the Workshop Model.
+Reading and writing are taught using the workshop model through the Benchmark Workshop and Advanced programs.

 Why workshop?
 It is good for kids because it provides a framework for instruction that is flexible enough for student choice and passion and to allow for differentiation with individual work and conferences, small group work, partner work/coaching between students and whole group work.
 It is not a curriculum to follow but allows the teacher and students to choose what to learn and work on and at what pace and schedule.
 Workshop provides the balance between teaching students valuable basic skills - thinking, reading, writing, math, etc. - and having a total immersion in student passion projects.
 Workshop meshes with inquiry learning, project based learning and Expeditionary Learning to develop deep thinkers.